-We undergo a peer review by outside professionals at once every three years to ensure our work conforms to Government Auditing Standards.
+We undergo a required peer reviewby outside professionals at least once every three years to ensure our work conforms to Government Auditing Standards.

 Our core values of accountability, transparency, integrity, and professionalism guide our work as government auditors.

-The standards we follow, eternal peer review, and our independence and cover values mean the Mayor, City Council, management, and the public can rely on our work.
+The standards we follow, external peer review, and our independence and core values mean the Mayor, City Council, management, and the public can rely on our work.

 Kansas City government has had a City Auditor since at least 1867.
 Early City Auditors were elected and functioned as the city’s general accountant.

-The 1925 City Charter made the City Auditor and City Auditor’s Office and independent audit function.
+The 1925 City Charter made the City Auditor and City Auditor’s Office an independent audit function.